-- The Author simply sidesteps the concern that the relative-frequency definition of probability was seen in the past as circular, by proposing that available time series data be used, via FOT-probabilities, to probabilistically evaluate time-average statistics which can themselves be FOT-probabilities, as illustrated in the example in Section II.
-The fact that these probabilities are not "the real probabilities" mathematicians envision does not arise when one does not believe in such "real probabilities" which in fact can only exist mathematically, which is as unrealistic (totally non-empirical) as one can get. - The mathematicians' concern about circularity was created by their pursuit of "the real probability".
-Once that pursuit is dropped, the use of some empirical probabilities to evaluate the reliability of other empirical probabilities can be seen to be sound, and the only limitation on how effective this is determined by the amount of data available.
-This is discussed in Section VI, The Way Forward. - For completeness here, the reader is reminded that, given a mathematical model of a time series, the limit of the finite-time FOT-probability can be taken and this produces one example of the mathematician's concept of "real probability".
-As discussed in Section II, all random effects vanish in the limit of the FOT-probability.
+- The mathematicians' concern about circularity was created by their pursuit of "the real probability".
+Once we define what reality is and distinguish between real and unreal events, the issue vanishes, and the use of empirical probabilities to evaluate the reliability of other empirical probabilities can be seen to be sound, and the only limitation on how effective this is is determined by the amount of data available.
+This is discussed in Section VI.
+The Way Forward. - For completeness here, the reader is reminded that, given a mathematical model of a time series, the limit of the finite-time FOT-probability can be taken and this produces one example of the mathematician's concept of "real probability".
+As discussed above and in Section II, all random effects vanish in the limit of the FOT-probability.
 And this is achieved without hypothesizing an abstract infinite population of time series.
 This enables users of FOT-probability to engage in some of the types of mathematical analysis that the stochastic process is touted for, as discussed in Sec.
 III.